Images of Human Immunodeficiency Virus (HIV) Primary Infection (1)

 - Avoid other infections your immune system might have trouble fighting by washing your hands thoroughly and often, learning how to deal with pets and other animals, avoiding unpasteurized or raw foods, and drinking pure water.

-If you choose to use any over-the-counter medicine or supplements, or alternative medicine practices such as acupuncture, be sure to let your doctor know about them.
+If you choose to use any over-the-counter medicine or supplements, or alternative medicine practices such as acupuncture, be sure to let your medical professional know about them.

-Your doctor will base the diagnosis on your symptoms and signs as well as the likelihood that you may be in a high-risk group, such as people who are sexually promiscuous, use illicit intravenous drugs, or engage in unprotected or unsafe sex, especially men who have sex with men.
+Your medical professional will base the diagnosis on your symptoms and signs as well as the likelihood that you may be in a high-risk group, such as people who have multiple sex partners, use illicit intravenous drugs, or engage in unprotected or unsafe sex, especially men who have sex with men.

 Any person with primary HIV infection should notify sexual partner(s) immediately.
-In most states, doctors are required by law to report HIV infections to the public health department.
+In most states, medical professionals are required by law to report HIV infections to the public health department.

-A number of drugs have been developed to treat HIV and infections.
-Although a cure is not possible, people with HIV infection live longer now and enjoy a much better quality of life than those in the early years of HIV awareness.
-Treatment is tailored for each person to make it as simple, effective, and with as few side effects as possible, and this often involves taking a mixture of medications, carefully overseen by your doctor.
+Treatment is tailored for each person to make it as simple, effective, and with as few side effects as possible, and this often involves taking a mixture of medications, carefully overseen by a medical team.
+Newer treatments combine more than one medication within a single pill.

-Anyone with flu-like symptoms and/or risk factors for HIV (see the list under “Who Gets It”) should avoid sexual activity, stop any non-medical needle use, and seek medical care and testing.
+Anyone with flu-like symptoms and/or risk factors for HIV (see the list under Who’s At Risk) should avoid sexual activity, stop any nonmedical needle use, and seek medical care and testing.